jillpouchain/bash-scripts/README.md

 Functions I find useful in my scripts.

-### install.sh
+### interactive_install.sh

-This is the installation script and is used after a fresh install of Ubuntu.
+This is the interactive installation script and is used after a fresh install of Ubuntu.
 It will prompt the user the installation of multiple softwares and add them in the favorites bar.
-This was tested on Ubuntu 20.04.